 Integrated political marketing campaigns thus remain at the core of every effective election campaign.

-Integrated Political Marketing Campaigns (IPMC) is an increasingly popular tool in modern politics.
+Integrated Political Marketing Campaigns (IPMC) are an increasingly popular tool in modern politics.

 By combining traditional campaign methods with modern digital marketing techniques, IPMC helps candidates reach larger audiences and more effectively spread their message.